numbas/editor/docs/question/reference.rst

 =====

 Each question has one or more parts.
-The student is given a separate score for each part of the question, and their total score is the sum of their scores for each part.

 In the editor, parts are displayed in a list on the right of a page; you can click on a part in the list to start editing it.
 You can drag up or down a part to change its position in the question.